BasileiosKal/blind-bbs-signatures/draft-bbs-blind-signatures.md

          string comprised of 15 bytes.
 ```

-Note that the Prover should follow the procedure described in (#present-and-verify-a-bbs-proof) to prepare the data that will be supplied to the proof Verifier.
+The purpose of the above, is to reduce the information a Verifier may get, regarding which of the disclosed messages where committed by the Prover and which where known to the Issuer.
+For this purpose, the Prover MUST follow the procedure described in (#present-and-verify-a-bbs-proof) to prepare the data that will be supplied to the proof Verifier.

 ## Core Operations